oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 JSON and follows the rules as defined in this specification.
 It further indicates that the SD-JWT is a SD-JWT component of a VC-SD-JWT.

-The following is a non-normative example of a decoded SD-JWT-VC header:
+The following is a non-normative example of a decoded SD-JWT header:

 ```
 {